dbmi-pitt/UMLS-Graph/CSV-Extracts.md

 # UMLS-Graph

-SCRIPTS TO EXTRACT FROM NEPTUNE UMLS Relational and LOAD to UMLS Graph (using neo4j-community-3.5.5-unix.tar) - JCS Nov 30, 2017 - May 07, 2019
+SCRIPTS TO EXTRACT FROM NEPTUNE UMLS Relational and LOAD to UMLS Graph - JCS Nov 30, 2017 - Dec 09, 2020

+### V5: Dec 9, 2020 - Updated to neo4j 4.2 with APOC Core (for WHEN clauses in APIs) and UMLS2020AB - removed Term .name_lc to use Neo4j 4.2 Lucene-based search - added back MTH NOCODE - removed the use of combined relationships of REL plus RELA and just use the most specific - changed schema to remove TTY between CUI and CODE - changed schema to add CUI to Code-Term relations for proper graph navigation in circumstances of ambiguous codes (multi-concept codes).

-## V4: May 07, 2019 - Updated to neo4j 3.5.5 and UMLS2019AA
+### V4: May 07, 2019 - Updated to neo4j 3.5.5 and UMLS2019AA

-## V3: Feb 19, 2018 - V3 Updated to neo4j 3.3.3 and added Term .name_lc for case in-sensitive search
+### V3: Feb 19, 2018 - V3 Updated to neo4j 3.3.3 and added Term .name_lc for case in-sensitive search

-## V2: Dec 16, 2017 - V2 Used the principle of creating a concise database that accounts for TTY.
+### V2: Dec 16, 2017 - V2 Used the principle of creating a concise database that accounts for TTY.
 "SELECT DISTINCT" was used liberally (even where it was not needed, because of unique IDs in UMLS).
-For convenience, we allow to relationships fail on import, if the connecting nodes don't exist, due to leveraging the --ignore-missing-nodes flag.
+For convenience, we allow to relationships fail on import, if the connecting nodes don't exist, due to leveraging the --skip-bad-relationships flag.

 ### Extract TUI-nodes and save as TUIs.csv (with header):
 ```SQL